AI-CARE Study

 Recruitment of primary care providers and patients for review panels

-We are currently recruiting primary care providers and patients (francophones and anglophones) for our review panels!
-As a member of the review panel, you will be asked to review:
+Recruitment of primary care providers and patients (francophones and anglophones) for our review panels is currently completed!
+Members of the review panel will be asked to review:

 • 4 messages per topic: 2 short (less than 900 characters) and 2 long (up to one page)